-An applicant tracking system (ATS) is a piece of software used by companies to assist with human resources, recruitment, and hiring needs.
+An applicant tracking system (ATS) is software used by companies to assist with human resources, recruitment, and hiring needs.
 While each system offers a different package of features, applicant tracking systems are primarily used to help hiring companies organize and navigate large numbers of applicants.

 After submitting countless job applications without hearing anything back, online job seekers are searching for answers.
 What they’re discovering is that the software hiring companies use to collect applications is standing between them, a corporate recruiter, and a job interview.
 These applicant tracking systems make it harder for job seekers to get their resume in front of a decision maker.